Basic Oral Surgery

 If you ever have any questions or concerns about your extraction or your home care, please don’t hesitate to call our office.
 We’ll check in on you to make sure that your healing is going well.

 Do You Need an Extraction?

-If you have a tooth that is severely damaged or is causing you pain, call the office of Dr. Mohr today to schedule an evaluation.
+If you have a tooth that is severely damaged or is causing you pain, call the office of Dr. Killian today to schedule an evaluation.
 We will get you in as quickly as possible to help you feel better fast.